For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Each uni has its own criteria for deciding who's eligible.
 But, as a general overview, here are some common rules regarding who can receive money from a hardship fund:

 • You must be an undergraduate student.
-Your uni may provide assistance to postgraduate students as well, but this is generally as part of a separate fund.
+Your uni may provide assistance to postgraduate students as well, but this is generally part of a separate fund.

 • Your household income must fall below a certain amount.
 This threshold will vary by uni, and some may not have one at all.
 If yours does, there may be a separate fund available for students whose household income exceeds the threshold.